ajnelson/dfxmlfs/README.md

 ## License

-Licensing is under discussion.
-You can safely assume this is and will remain open-source code, but the exact variant and declaration needs to be picked.

-For now, assume LGPL v2.1, the original FUSE-Python license.
+LGPL v2.1, inherited from an example file system packaged with the FUSE-Python bindings.

 ## Usage